The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 however virtual machines are heavy, hard to build and take up a lot of space.

 Docker containers make things much easier and lightweight.
-They run on top of your existing kernel but everything on top of it, like ``libc`` and system libraries, are under control of the container.
+They run on top of your existing kernel but libraries and binaries are isolated from the rest of the system.

 For this specific reason, it was decided to use containers and `Docker <https://en.wikipedia.org/wiki/Docker_(software)>`_ was selected as container engine.
 It saves you the struggle of installation,